 - Acceptance criteria should be testable.
 This will allow testers and developers to verify that all requirements were met.

 - Criteria should be clear and concise.
 Don’t make criteria too narrow.

 - Keep your criteria achievable.
 Everyone must understand your acceptance criteria.

 - Avoid technical details.
 Acceptance criteria should provide user perspective.

 Thanks for taking the time to read our blog post.
 Let us know if you have any suggestions for acceptance criteria and their implementation in software development projects.
-Tune it to our second article where we go into more detail on user stories.
+Tune it to learn more in our second article on user stories.

 Need help with some of your projects ?
 Contact us.